 Best time for Everest Base Camp Trek

-The Everest Base Camp Trek can do at any time of the year and is available to do throughout the year.
+The Everest Base Camp Trek can do a trek any time and is available throughout the year.
 Nepal mainly experiences four seasons.
-The autumn (September to December), spring (March to May), winter (the end of December to February) and summer (June to August).
-The autumn and the spring seasons are the best seasons for the EBC trek because the weather conditions during these months are vastly favorable and suitable.
-The clouds tend to dissipate, and the views of the mountains are so visible.
-Summer and winter are not ideal for trekking, but the trek can still do all year round.
+Autumn (September to December), spring (March to May), winter (the end of December to February), and summer (June to August).

 Packing list for Everest Base Camp Trek